 Travel back in time with a stroll down Tampa Avenue.
 It is home to several important historical sites that helped shape the development of Venice: Hotel Venice, San Marco Hotel, and the Orange Blossom Garage.
-Don’t forget to shop and dine too!
+Don’t forget to shop and dine too along this charming avenue!

-Hotel Venice (present day Venice Center for Independent & Assisted Living located at the corner of Tampa Ave. and Nassau St.) was the first hotel constructed in the city in 1926.
+Hotel Venice (present day assisted living facility located at the corner of Tampa Ave. and Nassau St.) was the first hotel constructed in the city in 1926.
 Designed in the Italian Renaissance style, the 3-story wood frame building had one hundred luxurious rooms, where potential home buyers could stay when they visited.

 The San Marco Hotel (present day San Marco building with businesses and residential units), another 3-story structure built soon after Hotel Venice, offered 13 shops on the ground floor and 92 rooms above.
 It later became the home of the Kentucky Military Institute from 1933-1970.